TheAlgorithms/Python/README.md

 ### All algorithms implemented in Python (for education)

 These implementations are for demonstration purposes.
-They are less efficient than the implementations in the Python standard library.
+They are less efficient than the implementations in the Python standard library

 ## Sorting Algorithms